ktroyan/ktroyan.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Quoting text
-> This is a quoted text
+> This is a quoted text.
 > This too...

 ---